Noroff-FED-Campus-Assignments/programming-foundations-ca-henrikopsahl/README.md

 - Chip(string), the chip in the macbook
 - Year(string), the year the macbook was made
 - Screensize(number), the size of the screen on the macbook
-- wifi(string), the macbook has wifi connection
+- on(boolean), checks if the macbook is turned on
 - usb(number), the number of the usb ports in the macbook
 - colours(array), the colours of the macbook
+- macbook.on(function), checks if the macbook is on